Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 ### Overview

 To get an overview of the datasets the number of molecules in every dataset can be determined using the 'get_number_of_molecules' function.
+The results for every dataset are inclued in the dataframe.
 Additionally one can create a grit image of molecules from each dataset with 'draw_molecules' function.
 The number of displayed molecules from every datasets can be specified as well as the size of the images.
 The images will also be saved in an output folder.

 ### Identifier

+For the subsequent comparison the molecules need a string representation and therefore one can use SMILES, InChI or InChIKey strings.
+The 'get_identifier_list_key' function gets the chosen identifier strings for every molecules and puts them in the dataframe.
+If one uses datasets from a certain database the database's ID for the molecules can also be extracted from the SDFiles and stored in the dataframe ('get_database_id').

+### Molecule comparision

+### Descriptor and descriptor value distribution

+### Lipinski Rule of 5

+### Chemical Space Visualization